Tips to Keep Your Home Cool in the Summer

-Keep well hydrated and consider eating cold foods such as watermelon, frozen yogurt or salads.
-If you do cook, consider using the BBQ or the microwave since they won’t add heat to your house, whereas using the stove or oven will warm up your kitchen and use more electricity.
+Keep well hydrated and consider eating cold foods such as watermelon, frozen yogurt, sandwiches, or salads.
+When you need to cook, use your BBQ or a smaller kitchen appliance like the microwave or air fryer.
+They won’t warm up your kitchen, like an oven or stove.

 If you have an air conditioner make sure the vents are not blocked with drapes or furniture.
 Setting the thermostat at the higher end of the range will result in lower air-conditioning costs.
 Be sure to use natural ventilation of the house at night, when it is relatively cool, and run the air conditioner only when you are home during hot days, with the house closed up.